szumak/serverlessTest/Readme.md

-this is a very basic serverless application
+this is a very basic serverless application.
+It will deploy API Gateway with your lambda function behind.

 # How to